csebesta/config/README.md

 # Dotfiles

 These are configuration "dotfiles" for my personal computer.
-They can be installed manually or automatically using the setup.sh script.
+They can be installed manually or automatically using the included script.
 In both cases, GNU stow is required.

-## Manual installation (recommended)
+## Manual installation (Recommended)

 The configuration files can be installed via a simple stow command.